edfallin/anelto-tech-test/SYSTEM-DESIGN.md

 ### MVP improvements

-As before, these are in no order.
+These are in no order.

 | Classification | Improvement needed   | Comments |
 |-|-|-|